natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 Although more complex than _The Boy Who Cried Wolf_, the cause-and-effect chain in _Pride and Prejudice_ is no less solid.
 The events in the payoff flow logically from what came before.

-This "physically motivated" cause and effect is the _safest_ form of setup.
+This "logically motivated" cause and effect is the _safest_ form of setup.
 While it won't guarantee that your audience will be satisfied, it at least guarantees that your audience won't be <em>uns</em>atisfied by a failure to properly set up the payoff.

 ## Moral motivation

-Every once in a while, a story comes along where the payoff _isn't_ motivated by the story's physical setup and yet still feels satisfying.
+Every once in a while, a story comes along where the payoff _isn't_ motivated by the story's logical setup and yet still feels satisfying.

 In his landmark work _The Hero with a Thousand Faces_, writer and professor Joseph Campbell makes note of these seemingly serendipitous resolutions as they existed in myth and folktale: